 Key lessons learned from this case:

-• The case serves as a reminder that employers must adhere to the Americans with Disabilities Act (ADA), and the viable recourse available through the legal system if those rights are infringed.
+- The case reminds employers that they must adhere to the Americans with Disabilities Act (ADA) and the viable recourse available through the legal system if those rights are infringed.

 The State of Georgia’s Department of Community Health and the McIntosh County Health Department paid $500,000 to settle a lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC) for sex discrimination.
 The lawsuit alleged that Margie Washington, who had served as an office manager for over 25 years, was terminated due to her age.